derrickdemo/actions-demo-python/README.md

 # Example

 <!-- replace-with-date starts -->
-27/05/2021 00:16:15 : What do you get when you cross a bear and a deer?
-A beer.
+27/05/2021 00:35:15 : 3 Database Admins walked into a NoSQL bar.
+A little while later they walked out because they couldn't find a table.
 <!-- replace-with-date ends -->

 <!-- replace-with-joke starts -->
-3 Database Admins walked into a NoSQL bar.
-A little while later they walked out because they couldn't find a table.
+In C we had to code our own bugs.
+In C++ we can inherit them.
 <!-- replace-with-joke ends -->